Alex Call Player Props: Nationals vs. Athletics

 Alex Call At The Plate

-- Looking at the 93 games he has played this season, he's hit a home run in six of them (6.5%), and in 1.6% of his trips to the dish.
+- Call has picked up a hit in 52.1% of his 94 games this year, with at least two hits in 13.8% of those games.

-- Call has an RBI in 22 of 93 games this year, with multiple RBI in nine of them.
-He has also driven in three or more of his team's runs in one contest.
+- He has gone deep in six games this year (6.4%), leaving the park in 1.6% of his plate appearances.

-- He has scored in 31.2% of his games this year, with two or more runs scored in 7.5%.
+- Call has driven in a run in 22 games this year (23.4%), including nine games with more than one RBI (9.6%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.